exploring self-realization, sacred personhood, and full humanity

 return to the "contents" page

-I often quote Eckhart, mainly because he’s articulated, so well, the basics of the process, and there’s no need for me to reinvent that wheel.
+I often quote Eckhart, mainly because he’s articulated, so well, the basics of the process.
 However, for over ten years, I’ve been studying and thinking about the things of which Eckhart speaks, and so now, in my own right, I’ve personally experienced the wonders of this subject matter.

 In this “journey to the center of being,” my own “travels to the inner cosmos,” I rarely find need to disagree with Eckhart.
 However, I think it would be helpful – at least to me – to report a slight variation from his findings.
 Nothing major, just a matter of proportion.
 And yet proportion is important, as well explained by Dorothy Sayers in Gaudy Night: